michaldanielewicz/InstagramBot/README.md

 # InstagramBot
-> I want to create a bot that will automate some actions like follow users, like posts, check unfollows and not-following-back lists. \
-> It does not use official Instagram API.

 ## General info
+With this script you can easily check any account for unfollowers, users not following back and many more.
+Check Code Usage section below for more functions.

+## Why
 I wanted to create this bot to improve my skills in Selenium and Python.
-Apart from that I was just curious who unfollowed my from my friends. \
+Apart from that I was just curious. :)
-Unfortunately most apps and sites that are available online require you to give them your main account password.
-With this bot you can use any account (or yours, it isn't pushed outside) and check any user.
+Sure there is an official Instagram API but there are some restrictions so I decided to develop my own software.

 ## Technologies
 * Python - version 3.8.2